 A Lifetime of Daily Dependency

-Congenital diarrhea is rare, and in most cases there is no cure.
-The underlying etiology is often a conundrum to the treating physician, which can lead to a delayed diagnosis, misdiagnosis or inappropriate therapeutic strategies.
+Congenital diarrhea is rare, and in most cases, there is currently no cure.
+The underlying etiology is often a conundrum to the treating physician, and can lead to delayed diagnosis, misdiagnosis or inappropriate therapeutic strategies.
 “By the time the cause is diagnosed, the baby may already be in a downward spiral,” Acra said.

-The disease threatens dehydration, electrolyte imbalances and malnutrition, leading to failure to thrive, and in some cases, mortality.
+The disease threatens dehydration, electrolyte imbalances and malnutrition, leading to failure to thrive, and in some cases, death.
 Affected children typically face a lifetime of total parenteral nutrition.
-The cost of IV support and other medical expenses imposes a significant burden on caregivers and health systems.

-Small bowel transplant is an option for some, but carries significant infection and rejection risks.
+Small bowel transplant is an option of last resort, but carries significant infection and rejection risks.
 For these reasons, Acra says it is reserved for cases where diarrhea is poorly controlled or parenteral access is limited by vein thrombosis from repeated feedings.

 Targeting Gene Mutations

-Through preclinical models, Goldenring and his collaborators have already identified ion transport deficits that commonly underlie the pathology of one of the known mutations, microvillus inclusion disease.
+“We need to first understand what’s functionally wrong with the cells involved and then look for adaptive or curative solutions,” Acra said.
+Through preclinical models, Goldenring, Acra and their collaborators have already identified ion transport deficits that commonly underlie the pathology of one of the known mutations, microvillus inclusion disease (MVID).
 They are now working on interventions.

-In the new project, researchers will collect patient tissue samples and use whole exome sequencing to identify known or candidate mutations – producing a tissue histopathology atlas.
-They will also grow intestinal organoids from patient samples to recapitulate the specific disease.
-This will enable them to study mechanisms behind congenital diarrhea, as well as ways to restore normal electrolyte and nutrient trafficking.
+The research involves collecting patient tissue samples and using whole exome sequencing to identify known or candidate mutations, producing a tissue histopathology atlas.
+Intestinal organoids are grown from patient samples to recapitulate the specific disease.
+This enables researchers to study the mechanisms behind congenital diarrhea, as well as ways to restore normal electrolyte and nutrient trafficking.

-The hope lies in finding therapies that either correct deficits or provide adaptive support to the patient.
+The hope lies in finding therapies that either correct the defects or provide adaptive support to the patient.
 To foster this, the Vanderbilt team will use the organoid model to test potential drug or nutrient therapies.